MEDICARE FOR ALL

 Family planning clinics like Planned Parenthood provide patients with crucial preventive care and screenings.
 More than 4 million women, men and young people in the United States depend on Planned Parenthood for high-quality, affordable health care.
 Trump and his administration are more than happy to deprive millions of women of health services.
-I can’t wait to get to Congress and fight this anti-woman agenda.
+If re-elected, I promise to continue fighting Trump's anti-woman agenda in Congress.

 As the father of four kids educated in public schools, the bottom drops out of my stomach every time we hear about another school shooting.
 As a person of faith, I’m sick of hearing the “thoughts and prayers” coming from the very people who are supposed to take action.
 Congress does nothing because the Republican party is beholden to the NRA.

 We need universal background checks, gun violence restraining orders, a new assault weapons ban, a bump stock ban, and more.
 It will likely take a movement like those for civil rights, women’s rights and the environment to tackle the epidemic of gun violence.
 We have to build this movement, and young people are leading the way.
-I will not accept money from the NRA.
-I will fight for sensible gun policies, which is why I’ve received the Gun Sense Candidate distinction from Moms Demand Action for Gun Sense in America.
+I have never accepted money from the NRA, and I won't start now.
+If re-elected, I will continue to fight for sensible gun policies, which is why I’ve received the Gun Sense Candidate distinction from Moms Demand Action for Gun Sense in America.